Dangerous structures and buildings

 Building Control Surveyors are available 24 / 7 to respond to dangerous structures.

-All buildings that appear to be dangerous should be reported to us:
+All buildings that appear to be dangerous should be reported to us (we will respond to reports during office hours).

-If the property is in Council ownership or is managed by South Tyneside Homes, action will be taken by staff other than Building Control and the relevant landlord should be the first point of contact.
+If the property is owned by the Council / managed by South Tyneside Homes, action will be taken by staff other than Building Control.

-If it is considered that a building is immediately dangerous, we can require immediate evacuation and take any action necessary to protect the public and adjacent property.
+If a building is immediately dangerous, we may immediately evacuate and take any action necessary to protect the public and properties.

 This may involve: